We now know it to be true — what you eat can have a big effect not only on your physical health but on your brain health too.

 8. Green Tea

 Green tea has a list of health benefits so long that it takes quite a while to read them all.
-It has a high level of potent antioxidants that help protect various parts of the body and has been linked to decreasing risk of cancer, improving dental health, lowering risk of infection and protecting people from type 2 diabetes and cardiovascular disease.
+Moreover, it has a high level of potent antioxidants that help protect various parts of the body and has been linked to decreasing risk of cancer, improving dental health, lowering risk of infection and protecting people from type 2 diabetes and cardiovascular disease.

 One place green tea really shines, though, is in its ability to preserve brain function.
-Research has found that it may help decrease the risk of Alzheimer’s disease and dementia and that it helps to improve brain function and stimulate alertness.
+Furthermore, research has found that it may help decrease the risk of Alzheimer’s disease and dementia and that it helps to improve brain function and stimulate alertness.
 In 2017, for example, researchers reviewed 21 studies and found that green tea not only reduced anxiety but helped improve memory, attention and overall brain function.

 9. Dark Chocolate